nsaghatelyan/test_gallery/readme.txt

 * Masonry view.
 Masonry is very popular layout.
 It place the elements in most optimal position based on free vertical space, sort of like a mason fitting stones in a wall.
 You could have seen it in use all over the Internet.

+* Mosaic view.
+Mosaic view arranges photos within a flat rectangle layout, automatically picking sizes.
+It usually neatly fills the entire width of the container, whereas in comparison with Masonry view filling the entire space is not necessarily.

 Usage of the plugin is super easy.
 Ease of use is achieved by using a very minimum number of components, only those required for a particular action and  modern coding language.
 These will help to get rid of confusion and concentrate on the basic functions of your site.

 Backend options are made in minimalistic design which is loved by many developers and users.
 The plugin provides rating buttons to help visitors leave their impressions by liking, disliking the photos.
 To save more time for loading you may set pagination or load more functionality on your gallery.
 As a lightbox tool you may find a new and modern designed lightbox which has several types and many configuration options.
 By picking up the view make sure it satisfy all your needs and has the right functionality, as every view is different and unique